o11a-audits/o11a-backend/README.md

 # Formatter
-The formatter takes an AST node as the input and returns a tree of formatter nodes as HTML.
-These nodes are sent to the browser as HTML elements so the browser can dynamically render the nodes based on the width of the container they are present in.
+The formatter takes an AST node as the input and returns a tree of formatter nodes rendered as HTML.
+This HTML is sent to the browser so it can dynamically render the source text based on the width of the container it is present in.

 Should the formatter have a naive "parents always split first" approach, or a more sophisticated approach where all children are traversed first, then all ranked by node type so a child could potentially split before its parent?

-The formatter HTML elements are either text with a class representing any highlighting, or a whitespace node with a class representing its split rank.
-The lower split rank whitespace nodes will be changed from rendering as a space to a newline before the higher split ranks.

 There can always only be one declaration per line to give space for inline comments above it.

-The dynamic formatting works as follows:
-The source text is rendered in a container.
-A JavaScript function initializes an internal state with a counter of 0 and an empty list of prior splits.
-It then runs a check on scrollWidth vs clientWidth to determine if the source text is overflowing horizontally.
-This check is attached to a resize event and will continually shrink or grow the source text as the container shrinks or grows.
-The check is as follows:
-If the text is overflowing:
-1. Search for the .split<count> elements and their text to a newline to split the line.
-If none exist, do nothing further
-2. Increment the counter by 1, indicating that it has split the element at that rank
-3. Save the width that triggered this overflow, along with the split rank that the width triggered
-4. Run again until the text is not overflowing
-If the text is not overflowing:
-1. Check if the width is greater than the most recent (smallest) width that caused an overflow.
-If it is not, do nothing further
-3. Search for the .split<count> elements, changing their text to a space
-4. Decrement the counter by 1.
-5. Run again until the width is not greater than the most recent width that caused an overflow
+The formatter nodes can be:

+- A text node with a class for syntax highlighting (keywords, operators, literals)
+- A reference node (variable reference, function calls)
+- A declaration node (variable declaration, function definition)
+- A whitespace node (can be rendered as a space or a newline depending on container width)
+- A space node (always forces a space)
+- A newline node (always forces a newline)
+- A block node (contains other nodes with an indent)

 # Collaborator